VitalyiKudo/php-hell/app/Square/square/square/doc/models/customer-group.md

 Represents a group of customer profiles.

-Customer groups can be created, modified, and have their membership defined either via the Customers API or within Customer Directory in the Square Dashboard or Point of Sale.
+Customer groups can be created, be modified, and have their membership defined using the Customers API or within the Customer Directory in the Square Seller Dashboard or Point of Sale.

 ## Structure